IlyaOstashkov/Flutter-test-app/README.md

     - Repository: abstract the data layer and expose domain models for the application to consume.
 ArtObjectRepository also implemented as an internal package.
     - Business Logic: manage the state of each feature (BLoC, event, state).
     - Presentation: display art objects information.
-- Dependency injection occurs in the `PageFabric` class when creating screens.
+- Dependency injection occurs in page classes with BlocProvider and other.
 This implementation can be replaced with some DI library if needed (for example, https://pub.dev/packages/flutter_simple_dependency_injection)

 ### ✅ Screens